molecula/documentation/saas/createdeployment/_posts/2022-04-02-deploymentoverview.md

  **⚠ WARNING:** This page contains information that only applies to Molecula's SaaS offering.
 Additionally, this page represents a work in progress that is subject to frequent changes.

 Deployments are clusters of FeatureBase nodes.
 All of your data will live in tables within FeatureBase.
 You can think of a deployment as a database.
 It is dedicated hardware for your data that you can load to and query against, and like databases, you can only join tables that exist in the same deployment.
-Below is a list of t-shirt size deployment choices Molecula offers:
+Below is a list of deployment sizes Molecula offers:

 ### Sizes